shakes76/PatternFlow/recognition/OASIS-Brain-StableDiffusion/readme.md

 Source: https://arxiv.org/pdf/2112.10752.pdf

-For the model implemented here, the conditioning part of the stable diffusion model was intentionally dismissed as unnecessary since the task is to only recreate one specific type of data set.
+For the model implemented here, the conditioning part of the Stable Diffusion Model was intentionally dismissed as unnecessary since the task is to only recreate one specific type of data set.
 The conditioning would be needed if we were trying to recreate many types of data from a given input.
 For example, creating an image from text, in this case, text is the conditioning element.

 ## How Stable Diffusion Works
 At a high level, diffusion models work by progressively altering the training data by adding noise, and then "learn" to recover the data by reversing this noising process.
 After training, this reversing of the noising process can be applied to random noise, hence generating new data.
 In other words, a complete diffusion model can produce coherent images from initial random noise.